Project

 curl http://localhost:8983/solr/event_core/update/?commit=true -H "Content-Type: text/xml" -d "<delete>(subject:CN=urn\:node\:CNUNM1*)AND(ipAddress:10.42*)</delete>"

-#5 Updated by Jing Tao about 5 years ago
+#5 Updated by Jing Tao over 5 years ago

 This query curl -d "q=(subject:CN=urn\:node\:CNUCSB1*)AND(ipAddress:10.42*)&fl=subject,ipAddress" http://localhost:8983/solr/event_core/select returns 32462 records;